GauravPant01/ClearSky/README.md

 🌤️ Weather Now

-Weather Now is a simple and responsive weather application built with React.js, Css, Html.
+Weather Now is a simple and responsive weather application.

 🔍 Search for any city and instantly get live weather updates including temperature, wind speed, and conditions (☀️ Sunny, 🌧️ Rainy, ☁️ Cloudy, etc.).